fleet-dispatcher-org/fleet-dispatch-app/fleet_manager.md

 ### Meeting
 - Hours function off of a Log system that the truckers don't even input themselves.
 - Manual inputs will have to be sudden stuff.
 Like if someone needs to go home immediately in New York and someone is already in New York with an empty trailer.

+# Late Game Strats:
+If we could standardize the BOLs process.
+We would be helping truckers get paid quicker and they wouldn't have to use a factor service.
+A factor service the factors pay the truckers and wait for a fee.
+We wouldn't need a fee we would just change the transfer service and expediting it.